dotnet/docs-maui/docs/migration/secure-storage.md

 }
 ```

-The [Android KeyStore](https://developer.android.com/training/articles/keystore.html) is used to store the cipher key used to encrypt the value before it is saved into a [Shared Preferences](https://developer.android.com/training/data-storage/shared-preferences.html)file with a filename of *{your-app-package-id}.xamarinessentials*.
+The [Android KeyStore](https://developer.android.com/training/articles/keystore.html) is used to store the cipher key used to encrypt the value before it is saved into a [Shared Preferences](https://developer.android.com/training/data-storage/shared-preferences.html)file with a name of *{your-app-package-id}.xamarinessentials*.
 The key (not a cryptographic key, the *key* to the *value*) used in the shared preferences file is a *MD5 Hash* of the key passed into the `SecureStorage` APIs.

 On API 23+, an **AES** key is obtained from the Android KeyStore and used with an **AES/GCM/NoPadding** cipher to encrypt the value before it is stored in the shared preferences file.
 On API 22 and lower, the Android KeyStore only supports storing **RSA** keys, which is used with an **RSA/ECB/PKCS1Padding** cipher to encrypt an **AES** key (randomly generated at runtime) and stored in the shared preferences file under the key _SecureStorageKey_, if one has not already been generated.